Abnormal Road Surface Detection Using Wheel Sensor Data: Sensor description

+The relationship between the change in bridge voltages and the force components is linear, that is described by the following equations:

-where $F_x, F_y$ and $F_z$ are the different forces acting on the sensor and the $\Delta V_{directions}$ denote the measured changes in resistance at each bridge.
-It is important to emphasize, that the forces in (\ref{eq:force_sens}) refer to the forces acting on the sensor itself, the relationship between the forces acting on the tyres of the vehicle and the sensor's output is much more complicated.
+where $F_x, F_y$ and $F_z$ are the tangential ($X$ and $Y$) and the normal ($Z$) force components, $V_0$ and $\Delta V_{positions}$ denote the common and the measured voltages at each bridge, $\pi_{44}$ is the dominant piezoresistive coefficient, $\alpha_{ln}$ and $\alpha_{ls}$ are the linear normal and shear coefficients in the given geometric arrangement.
+It is important to emphasize, that the forces in (\ref{eq:force_sens}) refer to the loads acting on the sensor itself, the relationship between the forces acting on the tires of the vehicle and the output signals of the embedded sensor is more complex and interrelated.

-The wheel sensors are located on the inner wall of the two front tires of the test vehicle (one sensor on each side).
-Because of this, the output signals are produced in response to tyre deformation.
-When the vehicle is in motion, the forces acting on a single point of the tyre (and causing deformation) depend on the wheel angle, thus the produced output signals are quasi-periodic.
-Figure \ref{fig:wheel_sens_signals} illustrates the signals generated at each bridge of the sensor.

-A single period corresponds to a full rotation of the tyre.
-Since the sensor is most-excited when it is close to the ground, the resulting periods produce quasi-compact signals.
-The quasi-periodic and quasi-compact behavior of the wheel sensor signals make them very similar to many biological signals such as ECG.
-This similarity will be later exploited in the introduced signal processing algorithms.

-The discussed sensor is well suited for the detection of road surface abnormalities, because of the direct relationship between tyre deformation and the output signals.
-The detection and subsequent classification of road abnormalities is a well researched \cite{mobil_acc} and important topic.
-Gathering and sharing information about road quality can decrease maintenance costs and several recent information sharing frameworks \cite{de_zoysa, chen, mobil_acc} have been proposed for this purpose.

-In this report, we show through experiments that the investigated wheel sensors are indeed well suited to detect road surface abnormalities.
-We propose, discuss in detail and compare several abnormality detecting algorithms.

-The rest of this report is organized as follows.
-In section \ref{subsec:preproc} we discuss the preprocessing steps applied to the output signals of the wheel sensor.
-We then describe naive approaches with well-known classification schemes in \ref{subsec:classic}.
-The main findings of this manuscript can be found in sections \ref{subsec:herm_model} to \ref{subsec:vpnet}.
-We discuss an appropriate way to model the output of the wheel sensor using so-called adaptive Hermite-functions \cite{adaptHerm} in \ref{subsec:herm_model}.
-Through an experiment, we then demonstrate how adaptive Hermite-functions can be applied for road surface abnormality detection in \ref{subsec:resid}.
-Finally, in section \ref{subsec:vpnet}, we combine the previous findings into a robust classification scheme utilizing a state-of-the-art neural network architecture called VP-NET \cite{vpnet}.
-The conducted tests, their results and subsequent discussion can be found in sections \ref{subsec:tests} and \ref{sec:conclusion}.